rcarvello/wcm_people_development/README.md

 ## Requirements and setup

-People Development Web App is coded in HTML, JS, JS, BootStrap and jQuery for the FrontEnd and PHP with  MySQL in BackEnd.
-It is developed by using [PHP Web MVC Framework](https://github.com/rcarvello/webmvcframework)
+The People Development Web App is coded in HTML, JS, Bootstrap, and jQuery for the Front End and PHP with MySQL in the Back End.
+It is developed by using [PHP Web MVC Framework](https://github.com/rcarvello/webmvcframework).
-It requires a server with a Apache, PHP >= 7.2 and MySQL >= 5.5 To install it  just copy the source code into a web folder and set MySql parameters in application.config.php.
-Execute .sql files into your MySql server to create DB schema
+It requires a server with Apache, PHP >= 7.2 and MySQL >= 5.5.
+To install, download and copy it into an Apache web folder.
+Then go to the **config** directory and modify **application.config.php**  according to your MySQL server configuration and the Apache web folder you want to use to deploy your application.
+Also, execute **sdl\db.sql** files into your Mysql server to create the DB schema.
+By default, it creates a database named **people_dev** with sample data.
+The
+**sql\empty_db.sql** creates an empty DB schema ready for production.

 ### Thanks
 Many and many thanks to

 ![https://www.jetbrains.com](https://raw.githubusercontent.com/rcarvello/webmvcframework/master/docs/jetbrains.png)
-for granting me an open source license of magic
+for granting me an open-source license for Magic

 ![https://www.jetbrains.com/phpstorm/](https://raw.githubusercontent.com/rcarvello/webmvcframework/master/docs/phpstorm.png)   **PHPStorm**

-that I used in the development of this open source Web App.
+that I used in the development of this open-source Web App.